Keyboard Support

 Debug window - Debug State

 The debugger input window is used for typing input to test the keyboard.
-In the top half of this window, input you type while testing your keyboard will be displayed, exactly the same as in use, with one exception: deadkeys will be shown visually with an OBJ symbol.
+In the top half of this window, input you type while testing your keyboard will be displayed, exactly the same as in use, with one exception: deadkeys will be shown visually with an OBJ{.inline} symbol.

 The lower half of the window shows a grid of the characters to the virtual left of the insertion point, or the selected characters if you make a selection.
 Deadkeys will be identified in the grid.
 The grid will show characters in right-to-left scripts in backing store order, from left to right.
 If there are more characters in your text than can fit on the screen, then only those that fit will be shown in the grid.